Fecal Egg Counting Courses

 • Enrollment into the course website - after signing up, you will receive access to everything you need to get started right away!

-• Gather your supplies (if participating) - (microscope, slides, floatation solution - don’t worry, I’ll guide you)
+• Gather your supplies (if participating) - (microscope, slides, flotation solution - don’t worry, I’ll guide you)

 • Join the live Zoom classes - hands-on and beginner-friendly